saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_9_measuring_agent_readiness_v1_2.md

 **86→89 (+3 points, Weeks 11-12)**: Operations phase refined and matured feedback loops.
 C and T dimensions reached 6 (excellent).

-*For complete metrics at each milestone, see Appendix M (Quick Reference Card).*
+*For complete metrics at each milestone, see Appendix E (Quick Reference Card).*

 ---